Projects Going on Near You

 Find Out Who is Responsible for Maintaining Your Road/Street

 The SCDOT provides the public the ability to determine who owns a road and is responsible for maintaining it.
 Click here to visit the website.

 All reports can be made directly to the SC Department of Transportation.
 Work requests can be made online through the SCDOT’s website.
 Click here to visit the page.

 Report Vehicle Damage

 Vehicle damage claims can be filed online the SC Department of Transportation’s website.
 Click here to visit the page.

-All balance sheets, project lists and payouts are available online through the SCDOT’s website and are updated monthly.
-Click here to visit the website.
+All balance sheets, project lists and payouts from the Infrastructure Maintenance Trust Fund (IMTF) are available online through the SCDOT’s website and are updated monthly.
+Learn more about the trust fund here.